 What is CAMFT (and Why It’s Important)

-Invaluable opportunities for networking, professional development, advocacy and more are available to members of the California Association of Marriage and Family Therapists (CAMFT).
+If you’re a licensed professional clinical counselor in the state of California, invaluable opportunities for networking, professional development, advocacy and more are available to members of the California Association of Marriage and Family Therapists (CAMFT).
 Not sure exactly what CAMFT does and how it can benefit you?
-Read on to learn more…
+If you decide you’d like to join the field of licensed marriage and family therapists, read on to learn more.

 CAMFT: What They Do

 Boasting a membership of 32,000 and counting, the California Association of Marriage and Family Therapists is an independent, state professional organization that serves many roles.
 It’s dedicated to advancing the field of marriage and family therapy by making sure its members follow ethical guidelines and accepted practices.
-As a member, you hold a great distinction because potential clients can look you up on CAMFT’s website and rest assured that your services are being held to the highest of standards.
+As a member, you hold a great distinction because potential clients can look you up on CAMFT’s website and rest assured that your services are being held to the highest of standards of the professions code of ethics.

 Think of CAMFT like a grassroots version of larger, national associations, like the American Association for Marriage and Family Therapy (AAMFT).
 CAMFT isn’t directly associated with AAMFT, but it serves a similar purpose by advancing the field of marriage and family therapy and spreading awareness to the general public on a more local level.
 This work also includes advocating for therapists and their clients with the California state legislature and regulating bodies.
 Unlike national organizations, however, with CAMFT you’ll work hand-in-hand with your California neighbors—people who share similar backgrounds, concerns, and clients.